 - About Plattsburgh

-By way of contrast, the following types of announcements should not be sent out as mass e-mailings; they can be posted to alternative venues including the Bulletin Board, Events Calendar, and specialized e-mail lists:
+Improper content for mass e-mails.
+The following types of announcements should not be sent out as mass e-mailings; instead, they can be posted to alternative venues including the Bulletin Board, Events Calendar, and specialized e-mail lists:

 For more information about Library and Information Technology Services, please contact: